fvaleri/strimzi-debugging/sessions/008/README.md

 ## Transactions and how to rollback them

 Kafka provides at-least-once semantics by default and duplicates can arise due to either producer retries or consumer restarts after failure.
-The **idempotent producer** configuration solves the duplicates problem, but does not guarantee the atomicity when you need to write to multiple partitions at the same time.
+The **idempotent producer** configuration (now default) solves the duplicates problem, but does not guarantee the atomicity when you need to write to multiple partitions at the same time.
 This is what a typical streaming application does with its cycles of read-process-write.
-The **exactly-once semantics** (EOS) helps to achieve all or nothing behavior when writing to multiple partitions, much like you need transactions to atomically write to two or more tables in a relational database.
+The **exactly-once semantics** (EOS) helps to achieve all or nothing behavior when writing to multiple partitions, much like you need transactions to atomically write to more than one table in a relational database.

 Algorithm overview: